ETS-ReactNative4/Graduation-Project/README.md

 # Graduation-Project

+##It helps blind and visually impaired people know what exists in their surroundings and imagine what things look like.

 #### Image captioning has many advantages in almost every complex area of Artificial
 #### Intelligence.
 The main use case of our model is to help visually impaired to understand the
 #### environment and made them easy to act according to the environment.
 As, this is a complex